-Over the course of my life, I've, for better or worse, consumed a lot of crappy domestic beer.
-I say "for better" because I could've been out there doing crappy domestic drugs like meth or paint huffing, and, given the choice, beer is clearly the winner.
-I say "for worse" because binge drinking is supposed to be for high school kids... and binge drinking low-class beer is supposed to be for middle school kids.
+Over the course of my life, I’ve, for better or worse, consumed a lot of crappy domestic beer.
+I say “for better” because I could’ve been out there doing crappy domestic drugs like meth or huffing crappy hardware store products like paint.
+So, given the alternatives, beer is clearly the winner.
+I say “for worse” because binge drinking is supposed to be for high school kids… and binge drinking low-class beer is supposed to be for middle school kids.

 But, anyway, here we are.
 It’s time to look at the beers that have found their way into my life so, so often… and rank them based on any number of arbitrary criteria that I haven’t even really thought of yet.

 1 | Busch Light

 Maybe it’s the nostalgia speaking, because this is the beer of the Midwest.
 They don’t sell it out here in California.
 (2018 Sam says: Shortly after this post in 2008, I spotted Busch Light tall boys at a random convenience store in L.A.
 And a few years later, the 30-packs would finally hit stores.)
 But back in the day, I daresay I remember not just tolerating it… but growing to love it.

 Also, in 1997, a liquor store in Evanston, Ill., (2018 Sam says: I probably should’ve mentioned that’s where I went to college) sold 30 packs of Busch Light for $10.
 Of course, I was 18 at the time, so the official stance of this website is that I only know the price because older people told me so.